 Women’s Empowerment Principles

-Fincantieri promotes diversity and ensures gender equality.
-To reinforce these commitments, we have signed Women's Empowerment Principles — seven principles promoted by the Global Compact and UN Women to foster equal conditions for women in the workplace.
+We promote diversity and ensure gender equity by adhering to the Women’s Empowerment Principles, a set of seven principles established by the UN Global Compact and UN Women to advance gender equality in the workplace.

 Gender Equality Certification